Connect with us

 Lunar Resources

-Only further study will resolve the evolution of the Moon, but it is clear that there are resources earthlings can exploit.
+Only further study will the evolution of the Moon, but it is clear that there are resources earthlings can exploit.
 Hydrogen, oxygen, silicon, iron, magnesium, calcium, aluminum, manganese, and titanium are some of the metals and minerals on the Moon.

 Interestingly, oxygen is the most abundant element on the Moon.
 It’s a primary component found in rocks, and this oxygen can be converted to a breathable gas with current technology.
 A more practical question would be how to best power this process.